anushka822/Machine-Learning-Projects/README.md

 # Machine Learning Projects

 This repository contains a collection of mini-projects that implement machine learning algorithms from scratch.
 Each project includes both **source code** and a **written report** explaining the methodology, experiments, results, and conclusions.
+Projects were assigned for CSE 142.

 ## 📁 Projects Included